SAP-samples/abap-platform-rap640/exercises/ex5/README.md

 Select a suitable transport request (or create a new one if needed) and confirm.

-### Check authorization use case - Maintain authorization defaults for the wrapper in default variant
+# Step 4: Check authorization use case - Maintain authorization defaults for the wrapper in default variant

 You now want to find out the required authorizations for the `BAPI_PR_CREATE` wrapper that is used in the wrapper service binding, and add them to your default variant.